sambacha/fontParts/README.rst

 ~~~~~~~~~

 An API for interacting with the parts of fonts during the font
 development process.
-FontParts is a strong candidate to replace
+FontParts is the replacement for
 `RoboFab <http://robofab.com>`__.
 The project has a
 `MIT open-source licence <LICENSE>`__.